dice-group/gatsby-template-rdfsite/README.md

     ├── README.md
     └── yarn.lock

 1.  **`/.github/workflows`**: This directory contains github actions for building and deploying the website (with exoframe).
 By default, only build action is setup.
-See Deployment section below for more info.
+See Automated Deployment section below for more info.

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.